III: 11, 155-159, LNM 88 (1969)

 IX: 25, 466-470, LNM 465 (1975)

-Génération d'une famille de tribus par un processus croissant (General theory of processes)
+Génération d'une famille de tribus par un processus croissant (

 The previsible and optional $\sigma$-fields of a filtration $({\cal F}_t)$ on $\Omega$ are studied without the usual hypotheses: no measure is involved, and the filtration is not right continuous.
 It is proved that if the $\sigma$-fields ${\cal F}_{t-}$ are separable, then so is the previsible $\sigma$-field, and the filtration is the natural one for a continuous strictly increasing process.
 A similar result is proved for the optional $\sigma$-field assuming $\Omega$ is a Blackwell space, and then every measurable adapted process is optional